-Additionally, under current SEC regulations, if at the time we file this Quarterly Report on Form 10-Q our public float is less than \$75 million, and for so long as our public float remains less than \$75 million, the amount we can raise through primary public offerings of securities in any twelve-month period using shelf registration statements is limited to an aggregate of one-third of our public float, which is referred to as the "baby shelf" rules.
+Additionally, under current SEC regulations, if at the time we file this Quarterly Report on Form 10-Q our public float is less than \$75 million, and for so long as our public float remains less than \$75 million, the amount we can raise through primary public offerings of securities in any twelve-month period using shelf registration statements on Form S-3 is limited to an aggregate of one-third of our public float, which is referred to as the "baby shelf" rules.

-We expect our public float to be below \$75 million at the time we file our Quarterly Report on Form 10-Q. As such, we will be limited by the baby shelf rules until such time as our public float exceeds \$75 million, which means we only have the capacity to sell shares up to one-third of our public float under shelf registration statements in any twelve-month period.
-If our public float decreases, the amount of securities we may sell under our Form S-3 shelf registration statement will also decrease.
-We will remain constrained by the baby shelf rules under our Form S-3 shelf registration statement until such time, the number of securities we may sell under a Form S-3 registration statement will no longer be limited by the baby shelf rules.
+As of the date of this Quarterly Report on Form 10-Q, our public float is below \$75 million.
+As such, we will be limited by the baby shelf rules until such time as our public float exceeds \$75 million, which means we only have the capacity to sell shares up to one-third of our public float under shelf registration statements in any twelve-month period.
+If our public float decreases, the number of securities we may sell under our Form S-3 shelf registration statement will also decrease.
+We will remain constrained by the baby shelf rules under our Form S-3 shelf registration statement until such time as our public float exceeds \$75 million, at which time, the number of securities we may sell under a Form S-3 registration statement will no longer be limited by the baby shelf rules.